prime31/Nez/FAQs/AI.md

 ```

-StateMachine
+State Machine
 ==========
-The next step up is StateMachine which implements the "states as objects" pattern.
-StateMachine uses separate classes for each state so it is a better choice for more complicated systems.
+The next step up is `StateMachine` which implements the "states as objects" pattern. `StateMachine` uses separate classes for each state so it is a better choice for more complex systems.

-We start to get into the concept of a **context** with StateMachine.
+We start to get into the concept of a **context** with `StateMachine`.
 In coding, the context is just the class used to satisfy a generic contraint. in a `List<string>` the *string* would be the context class, the class that the list operates on.
 With all of the rest of the AI solutions you get to specify the context class.
 It could be your Enemy class, Player class or a helper object that contains any information relevant to your AI (such as the Player, a list of Enemies, navigation information, etc).

 Here is a simple example showing the usage (with the State subclasses omitted for brevity):